 Example: “As a user I want to search using the author’s first and last name fields along with the title field” the story is very specific about the implementation.
 It ties the team member’s hands without adding significant value.

 - None of the stories have estimates associated with them.

-- It’s the day before the Sprint Planning meeting and only now is John is discovering the problem.
+- It’s the day before the Sprint Planning meeting and only now is Steve is discovering the problem.

-- He could work for the rest of the day with Sue to rewrite and split the stories but that still wouldn’t get the stories estimated.
+- He could work for the rest of the day with Paula to rewrite and split the stories but that still wouldn’t get the stories estimated.

 - He could turn tomorrow’s Sprint Planning meeting into a Backlog Grooming (to rewrite and estimate the stories).
 After that’s completed he could hold a traditional Sprint Planning meeting.
 This seems like the best option, but…

-Before he takes any action John should sit down with Sue and discuss the problems he sees, all the while making the focus not on the mistakes Sue has made but instead focusing on the backlog and what a good story would be.
+Before he takes any action Steve should sit down with Paula and discuss the problems he sees, all the while making the focus not on the mistakes Paula has made but instead focusing on the backlog and what a good story would be.
 Then he should explain the current state of the world to the team, including all the options that they have and let the team decide what to do.
-Even if they make what John perceives to be a weaker decision they will learn from the mistake and grow.
+Even if they make what Steve perceives to be a weaker decision they will learn from the mistake and grow.

-What options did you consider for John?
+What options did you consider for Steve?
 What could he do differently?

 » Next Books for newly minted Scrum Masters